krishnakishored/py-app-inquisitive/web_app/Notes.md

 This is possible by utilizing the `Deferred Request Callbacks` pattern.

+#### Configuration
+There are several formats for the application to specify configuration options.
+The most basic solution is to define your variables as keys in app.config, which uses a dictionary style to work with variables. - `app.config['SECRET_KEY'] = 'you-will-never-guess'`
+Separation of concerns:
+ Have a config file, tell Flask to read it and apply it.
+That can be done right after the Flask application instance is created using the `app.config.from_object()` method:

+#### Forms
+The `form.hidden_tag()` template argument generates a hidden field that includes a token that is used to protect the form against CSRF attacks.
+All you need to do to have the form protected is include this hidden field and have the SECRET_KEY variable defined in the Flask configuration.
+If you take care of these two things, `Flask-WTF` does the rest for you.
+All I needed to do was to include {{ form.<field_name>.label }} where I wanted the field label, and {{ form.<field_name>() }} where I wanted the field.
+For fields that require additional HTML attributes, those can be passed as arguments. use `url_for()` to generate an application URL. some URLs have dynamic components in them, so generating those URLs by hand would require concatenating multiple elements, which is tedious and error prone.

 #### Redirects and Errors
 To redirect a user to another endpoint, use the `redirect()` function; to abort a request early with an error code, use the `abort()` function: